BITcampPredavaci/vjezbe_play/bitter/README.md

 <b> Add a conf/reference.conf file and set the smtp.username and smtrp.password variables there. </b>
 <i> Don't forget to add the cong/reference.conf file to your .gitignore.

+<h3> Version 3 </h3>

+We have added i18n messages to the project and an admin filter.